joh-nah/project0/README.txt

 git add . (do this command if i've deleted/added any files in my local repo) git commit -am'__WRITE NOTES FOR WHAT YOU DID, SHOWS IN GITHUB.
-SIMILAR TO  //comment IN PROCESSING__' git push (adds local files & .git file(hidden thing that tracks changes that i've commited to it) to GitHub)
+SIMILAR TO  //comment IN PROCESSING__' git push origin main (adds local files & .git file(hidden thing that tracks changes that i've commited to it) to GitHub)